Sinead-k/EmployeeReg/employee-reg/README.md

 ## Main pages

-The main components that my app is comosed of are;
+The main components that my app is composed of are;

 ### `content.js = homepage`
 ### `manager.js`